IBMa/equal-access/cypress-accessibility-checker/README.md

 The configuration for the plugin is driven by a configuration file called `.achecker.yml` that you will need to put in the same directory as your `cypress.json` file.
 See details on the syntax of this file [here](https://github.com/IBMa/equal-access/blob/master/accessibility-checker/src/README.md#configuring-accessibility-checker).

+If your project uses ES modules (`"type": "module"` in `package.json`), use an `achecker.mjs` file with a default export instead of `.achecker.yml` or `achecker.js`.
+See the [ES module configuration example](https://github.com/IBMa/equal-access/blob/master/accessibility-checker/src/README.md#configuring-accessibility-checker) in the accessibility-checker README.

 ## Setup Cypress

 There are two setup steps you must complete in order for the [Cypress](https://www.npmjs.com/package/cypress) tests to be able to use the commands.